mihaip/infinite-mac/README.md

 docker run --rm -it -v `realpath macemu`:/macemu --entrypoint bash macemu_emsdk
 ```

-Once in that container, you can use this cheat sheet to build (based on [the original instructions](https://github.com/mihaip/macemu/blob/bas-emscripten-release/BasiliskII/src/NOTES)):
+Once in that container, you can use a couple of helper scripts to build it:

 ```sh
 cd /macemu/BasiliskII/src/Unix